 Students may choose a minor concentration in Deaf Studies.
 It is an opportunity for students of ASL to develop further skills with the language and to learn about the culture, history, and literature of Deaf people.
-It is a great opportunity for students who major in linguistics, developmental psychology, ethnic studies, anthropology, social work, or audiology to broaden their horizons about the diversity of human language, cultures, and experiences.
-Students need to plan their program for a Deaf Studies minor with Jacqueline Boyle.
-The minor consists of the minimum of 24 credit units.
-A grade of C or higher is required in all courses taken toward the minor concentration.
+For students majoring in linguistics; speech, language & hearing sciences; psychology; sociology; or anthropology, the Deaf Studies minor broadens horizons regarding the diversity of human language, cultures, and experiences.

 Core Courses (16 cr)

 - SED DE 570 American Sign Language I (4 cr)

 - SED DE 571 American Sign Language II (4 cr)

 - SED DE 590 American Sign Language III (4 cr)

 - SED DE 591 American Sign Language IV (4 cr)

 - SED DE 500 Introduction to the Deaf World (4 cr)

 - SED DE 550 History and Culture of the Deaf (4 cr)